LINDGRENBA/survey-form/README.md

 ## Known Bugs

-There are no known bugs at this time, however, the javascript portion of the project has not yet been completed.
+Date of birth appears in year-month-day form.
+Anticipate updating to reflect month-day-year form.
+Also, Javascript portion of the project has not yet been completed.

 ## Support and contact details